12-Lead ECG Placement

 As with all procedures, you must obtain informed consent from the patient by explaining the purpose of the procedure, describing the procedure itself and obtaining consent to proceed.
 Maintain good infection control practice by washing your hands prior to patient contact.

 Skin preparation is important.
-If the patient’s skin is dirty, clean with soap and water, and then dry.
-If the skin is oily or the patient applied any creams or lotions, use an alcohol wipe to clean each electrode placement site.
+If the patient’s skin is dirty, clean with soap and water and then dry.
+If the skin is oily or the patient has applied any creams or lotions, use an alcohol wipe to clean each electrode placement site.

 Some ECG machines may also provide a ‘rough patch’ either separately or on the electrodes, which can be used to rub on the skin to increase electrode adherence.
 Care should be taken not to cause abrasions.

-Patients with chest hair should have hair at the electrode placement sites removed with a hair clipper (Coviello 2016).
+Patients with chest hair should have hair at the electrode placement sites removed with a hair clipper (Cables and Sensors 2024).

 The patient must be completely relaxed.
-Ensure the environment is at a comfortably warm temperature (Jevon 2010).
-This will prevent muscular tension or movements from producing artefact on the ECG recording.
-Ensure the patient’s privacy and dignity: e.g. by closing the room door or drawing around the curtains.
+Ensure the environment is comfortably warm to prevent shivering (Sattar & Chhabra 2023).
+This will prevent muscular tension or movements from producing artefacts on the ECG recording.
+Ensure the patient’s privacy and dignity, e.g. by closing the room door or drawing around the curtains.

 ECG electrodes are colour-coded, and each is identified by a specific code that refers to its intended placement.
 There are two coding systems currently in use: